argoproj/argo-events/docs/trigger-guide.md

 5. [How can I add my custom resource as trigger?](#how-can-i-add-my-custom-resource-as-trigger)

 ## What is a trigger?
 Trigger is the resource executed by sensor once the event dependencies are resolved.

-## What can be a trigger?
 Any K8s resource can act as a trigger (Custom Resources included).

 ## How to define a trigger?
 The `resource` field in the trigger object has details of what to execute when the event dependencies have been resolved.